shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/resetup-project-with-sg-desktop.md

 ---
 layout: default
-title: How do I re-setup a Toolkit project using Shotgun Desktop?
+title: How do I re-setup a Toolkit project using ShotGrid Desktop?
 pagename: resetup-project-with-sg-desktop
 lang: en
 ---